Here’s how you can apply B.F. Skinner’s work to understanding market behavior and yourself.

 Based on John Maynard Keynes’s general theory, the AD-AS model explains the level of prices and national income through the relationship of aggregate demand and aggregate supply.
 Being a fundamental tool in economics, it’s an incredibly powerful model when thinking about macroeconomic effects in the short, medium, and long term.

-The model is flexible enough to accommodate both the Keynes’ law approach, which focuses on aggregate demand and the short run, while also including the Say’s law approach, which focuses on aggregate supply and the long run.
+The model is flexible enough to accommodate both Keynes’s law approach, which focuses on aggregate demand and the short run, while also including Say’s law approach, which focuses on aggregate supply and the long run.

 Controlling the Center